Undergraduate Academic Programs

 + Courses with an N&M notation may apply toward both major requirements and the general education, natural and mathematical sciences requirement.

-Suggested Sexual and Reproductive Health Courses for the First-Year Student
+Suggested Courses for the First-Year Sexual and Reproductive Health Student

 Fall Semester (15 cr.)

-- IUB General Education Math Modeling (3 cr.)
+IUB GenEd: Mathematical Modeling (3 cr.)

-- SPH-F 255 Human Sexuality (3 cr.)
+SPH-F 255 Human Sexuality (3 cr.) +S&H

-- Related Content Course (3 cr.)
+Related Content (3 cr.)

-- Related Content Course (3 cr.)
+Related Content (3 cr.)Spring Semester (15 cr.)

-- IUB General Education English Composition (3 cr.)
+IUB GenEd: English Composition (3 cr.)

-- Related Content Course (3 cr.)
+Related Content (3 cr.)

-- Related Content Course (3 cr.)
+Related Content (3 cr.)Special Opportunities

 Careers

 Public health is a dynamic, interdisciplinary field focused on promoting and supporting individual and population health and quality of life by addressing social, environmental, and behavioral determinants of health.
 This degree program reinforces the job-related knowledge and skills of someone in public health while providing students with specific knowledge, skills, and experiences specific to a graduate who will work in a sexual and reproductive health-related field through education, research, and service.
 Students will gain the knowledge and skills required to earn a Master of Public Health degree at institutions with concentrations in maternal/child health, behavioral, social, and community health, public health administration, social epidemiology, health promotion, disease prevention, and family/population health.
 Students will be prepared to take the Certified Health Education Specialist (CHES) exam and may earn additional credentials such as sexuality educator and public health certifications.
+A public health degree in sexual and reproductive health can lead to career positions such as:

 - Sexual Health Educator